 The following are the minimum protein needs for broiler chickens, pullets, and laying hens.
 If you are feeding your chickens commercial feed it is important that you get the right kind of feed for your chickens.
 Additional grains are not needed if using commercial feeds labeled complete and balanced.
 It is a good idea to check your chicken feed ingredients label or contact the manufacturer to get a complete list of ingredients and amounts that are in the feed you are using.
+It is important to note that vitamins and nutrients in chicken feed and pet foods start deteriorating right after they are packaged and will deteriorate faster if feed is not stored properly in a cool dry place.
 Adding grains to the commercial feed can upset the nutritional balance.
 Different chickens have different nutritional needs.
 If you are making your own feed or planning on selling chicken feed you need to make sure that you provide the proper amount of proteins in the feed.

 Broiler Chickens (Meat birds):